websharks/zencache-pro-original/zencache-pro/readme.txt

 == Installation ==

 **Quick Tip:** WordPress® can only deal with one cache plugin being activated at a time.
 Please uninstall any existing cache plugins that you've tried in the past.
 In other words, if you've installed W3 Total Cache, WP Super Cache, DB Cache Reloaded, or any other caching plugin, uninstall them all before installing ZenCache.
 One way to check, is to make sure this file: `wp-content/advanced-cache.php` and/or `wp-content/object-cache.php` are NOT present; and if they are, delete these files BEFORE installing ZenCache.
 Those files will only be present if you have a caching plugin already installed.
 If you don't see them, you're ready to install ZenCache :-).

+**A note for existing Quick Cache users:** ZenCache is the successor to Quick Cache and will automatically detect any existing Quick Cache options and migrate that options over to ZenCache.
+For further details, please see the [migration FAQ](http://zencache.com/kb-article/how-to-migrate-from-quick-cache-lite-to-zencache-lite/).

 = ZenCache is Very Easy to Install =